 Welcome to your connection with our community on the South Arm Peninsula, Tasmania.

-This site is being developed by volunteers from the South Arm Peninsula Residents’ Association Inc (SAPRA) and is dedicated to showcasing our vibrant community, its stories and our spectacular landscape.
+This site is dedicated to showcasing our vibrant community, its stories and our spectacular landscape.

-Since its formation in 1989, SAPRA has been working hard to support, promote, and protect the interests and welfare of residents in our community.
+Since its formation in 1989, SAPRA has been working hard to support, promote, and protect the interests and welfare of those in our community.

 We work co-operatively and pro-actively with all tiers of Government, other community organisations and groups, and businesses on a variety of projects and issues, building relationships as we go.

-Our role is a mix of advocacy, support, connecting, facilitating and fixing.
+Our role is a mix of advocacy, support, connecting and facilitating.

 NEXT MONTHLY MARKET